DEVELOPMENT WORKS - ACCESS TO THE LIBRARY

 Through its collections of rare books and manuscripts it also serves the wider scholarly community, and in matters relating to the Inn’s history and past members it is happy to answer enquiries from the general public – but it should be borne in mind that the Library is entirely privately owned and funded.

 The Archives are departmentally part of the Library, but form a separate collection of the Inn’s own historical records distinct from the Library’s manuscript collections, and are in the care of a professional archivist.
 Enquiries from the public on for example past members are typically answered by the staff using both printed sources in the Library and unpublished sources from the Archives.

-Occupying the north wing of the Great Hall complex, designed by Philip Hardwick and opened in 1845, the Library is a classical collegiate style building of considerable distinction and is the only one of the four Inn library buildings not to have been destroyed in the Second World War.
+Occupying the north wing of the Great Hall complex, designed by Philip Hardwick and opened in 1845, the Library is a building of considerable distinction and is the only one of the four Inn library buildings not to have been destroyed in the Second World War.
 As a collection of books it is the oldest library still to exist in London.

 All users, whether members or not, can expect friendly service from the staff and an atmosphere conducive to research and study.

 Next: Who may use the Library >